“FESTSPIELE REICHENAU” is a top-ranking AUSTRIAN THEATRE-FESTIVAL, founded in

-Founded in 1988 by Peter and Renate Loidolt and since then successfully directed by them.
+1988 by PETER and RENATE LOIDOLT and since then successfully directed by them.

-Plays from Austrian writers who lived around 1900 and had a strong connection to the famous summer-resort-area around the village of Reichenau (follow “History and Tradition” below!), but also international writers like Tschechow or Ibsen whose plays fit perfectly to the rural landscape and atmosphere.
+Plays from Austrian writers who lived around 1900 and had a strong connection to the famous summer-resort-area around the village of Reichenau (follow button HISTORY), but also international writers like Tschechow or Ibsen whose plays fit perfectly to the rural landscape and atmosphere.
 As a special literary attraction the Loidolts entrust contemporary writers to transform novels from famous poets to new stage plays.
 American and English writers like Tennessee Williams and Scott Fitzgerald, D.H.
 Lawrence and Henry James are new additions to the program (see 2020: “Washington Square” as a new stage-play “Poor rich heiress”).

-There are more than 100 performances of four different plays, but also a few Sunday-music-highlights: Piano recitals with worldwide respected artists.
+There are more than 120 performances of 4 DIFFERENT THEATRE-PLAYS, but also a few Sunday-MUSIC-highlights: Piano recitals with worldwide respected artists.

 Quality-focus is set on best artists and actors, directors and stage-design.
-Many well known actors from the state theatres of Vienna or German theatres, from movie or television play the main parts in Reichenau.
+Many well known actors from the state theatres of Vienna or Germany and famous actors from German film or television play the main parts in Reichenau.

 So the theatre-festival “Festspiele Reichenau” is not only a premium place for the performing arts but also a society meeting point.

 For information about program and tickets please contact our office.